NVIDIA/hpc-container-maker/docs/workflows.md

 On a bare metal system using environment modules, the typical workflow is to first setup the necessary software environment by loading the appropriate modules.
-With the proper software environment loaded, an application can be built or run.
+With the proper software environment loaded, an application can then be built or run.

 This "base" software environment is analogous to the base image used when building a container image.
 A base image with the proper set of